 You set the tone dont waste it Tell us what the resolution wants us to settle and allow for your framework to work towards that goal.
 Give solid structure in your case and build great analytics from a wide variety of cards over just 1 author... the power of multiple sources backing up your advocacy is an advantage.
 I do prefer Value and Criteria.. still not sure how you can affirm without it.
 Any other "standards" can be easily challenged if a neg opponent calls a warranted BS.

-Neg - I will allow policy positions but please understand that in a question of SHOULD/OUGHT that they don't apply the same.
+Neg - I will allow policy positions but please understand that in a question of SHOULD/OUGHT/MORALITY that they don't always apply exactly the same.
 The goal isnt 1 man CX debate.
 In my humble but accurate opinion you do alot more work to achieve less results.
 Have fun and think of how u can be more productive by making life more complicated for your opponent rather than yourself.
 Again on reading Topicality I feel it is super abusive in LD because there are other ways to pressure your opponent into dropping arguments etc. You truly have to prove it ... it just makes more sense to me to just read a counterdefinition or to give a definition and now you get to redefine the round how you see it.
 Let's make life simple when its an option.

 Ok after seeing too many rounds where this has become an issue I have to mention the following...
 BE NICE / CORDIAL to your opponents in the round and as a general policy for being a good human to each other.
 Rudeness and aggression will make me more likely to vote for the team that plays the game fairly and professionally.
 In CX I am used to the banter that teams have developed with teams that they hit all the time or the level of coyness blended with sass of an LD round but remember overall PF was intended to have the feel of a lay town meeting so I recommend keep it simple and it doesnt hurt to say the topic multiple times.
 NOTE no matter what popular opinions and trends try to tell you this isnt micro CX so dont overcomplicate your life.
-Tell the story and AGAIN Keep it simple / Im an avg joe US taxpayer ... logic and confidence are key be captain obvious on my flow why you win !!
+Tell the story and AGAIN Keep it simple / Im an avg joe US taxpayer ... logic and confidence are key be captain obvious on my flow as to why you win !!